dynatrace-ace-services/fundamentals/README.md

 More details on how define HostGroup here: [HostGroup](/HostGroup) (for kube monitoring: HostGroup = KubeName)

-2) Deploy configuration for each application with monaco v2 based on
+2) Create a Management zone for each application with monaco v2 based on

        HostGroupName = prd_easytravel
        DomainName = www.easytravel.com